Hindu Ashes Lake Windermere

 Why is Lake Windermere important for Hindus?

-The reason for the lakes importance within the sect comes after one of it’s leaders died after a boat trip there in the summer of 1979.
+Lake Windermere has become important after one of it’s leaders died after a boat trip there in the summer of 1979.

 “so that grieving families and friends could gather and perform the last rituals properly, respectfully and peacefully”.
-And that “earnestly delve into developing this dedicated area for scattering cremated remains in view of substantial numbers of Hindu populace in England”.
+And”earnestly delve into developing this dedicated area for scattering cremated remains in view of substantial numbers of Hindu populace in England”.

-In a response to an enquiry from the Daily Telegraph Mark Eccles, head of park management for the Lake District National Park reinforced the fact that scattering ashes was permissible on the lake with certain caveats, but did not comment on the likelihood of the gazebo.
+Mark Eccles, Head of Park Management for the Lake District National Park, responsed to an enquiry from the Daily Telegraph.
+He reinforced the fact that scattering ashes was permissible on the lake with certain caveats.
+However he did not comment on the likelihood of the gazebo.

 It is interesting to note that the sect find a lake an acceptable place to scatter, I see why they would consider it important or even holy, but the extremely minor flow of water within the lake seems to be contrary to other Hindu tradition that insist on water flow as part of the last rites.

-Having said that, I don’t think it is great idea either, the lake should remain as unblemished as possible.
+Having said that, I don’t think it is great idea either, the lake should remain as natural as possible.
 The numbers could easily be absorbed by scattering from the bank or from a boat, without the need (or expense) of a link road or gazebo.